 - Each time you get a bump in pay, calculate the difference between your old and new pay.

-- Determine how much of this amount you’d like to defer to your 401(K).
+- Determine how much of this amount you’d like to defer to your 401(k) plan account.

-- Distribute this figure over the amount you were previously saving by increasing your contribution rate correspondingly.
+- Distribute this figure over the amount you were previously investing by increasing your contribution rate correspondingly.

-Repeat this process with each new pay increase, and after a few years, you may be putting considerably more into your 401(K).
+Repeat this process with each new pay increase, and after a few years, you may be contributing considerably more into your 401(k) plan account.

 Balancing Financial Goals

-While saving for retirement is certainly important, it's probably not the only financial goal you have.
+While investing for retirement is certainly important, it's probably not the only financial goal you have.
 You might also wish to:

 - Pay off debt like student loans or high-interest credit cards